 Added by Vincent Granville on November 25, 2015 at 9:00am — No Comments

 Hadoop is the leading open-source software framework developed for scalable, reliable and distributed computing.
 With the world producing data in the zettabyte range there is a growing need for cheap, scalable, reliable and fast computing to process and make sense of all of this data.
-The underlying…Continue
+The underlying technology for Hadoop framework was created by Google as there…Continue

 The increase in data explosion has created a huge demand for intelligent virtual assistants across the world.
 The rising focus of enterprises on enhancing customer relationships is presenting ample opportunities for participants operating in the global intelligent virtual assistant market.
 In 2014, the global market…Continue